 Chinese sausage – 臘腸 lap cheong (Cantonese) làcháng (Mandarin) is a cured sausage usually steamed or diced and stir-fried in a wok.

 Chinese sausage is unlike any meat you’ve ever eaten before.
-“Lap Cheong” 臘腸 is made most popularly from pork and fat.
-The sausage is marinated, salted and smoked.
-You can also find Chinese sausage made from duck liver or pork liver too (darker deep reddish/brown color).
+“Lap Cheong” 臘腸’s main ingredients are pork and fat.
+The pork sausages are marinated, salted and smoked.
+You can also find different types of Chinese sausages made from duck liver or pork liver too (darker deep reddish/brown color) at many Chinese markets, but of course they will render different results when it comes to flavor.

 How to Store This Sausage

-Most Asian supermarkets will stock Chinese sausage – since it’s dried, cured and smoked, the package will last for over a year if unopened (also check the expiration date on package).
+Your local Asian market will likely have sweet Chinese sausage in stock.
+Since it’s dried, cured and smoked, the package will last for over a year if unopened (also check the expiration date on package).
 You can also freeze the package for a long time If you’ve opened a package and only use a few links, wrap the remaining tightly in plastic wrap and refrigerate for up to 6 months or store in freezer.

 packaged sausage